driessenslucas/researchproject/Thesis.md

 ## Methodology

 This section explores the Reinforcement Learning Maze Navigation (RCMazeEnv) method using a Double Deep Q-Network (DDQNAgent).
-It covers the maze environment setup, DDQN agent design, and training algorithm, provinding a comprehensive overview of the experimental framework.
+It covers the maze environment setup, DDQN agent design, and training algorithm, providing a comprehensive overview of the experimental framework.

 ### Environment Setup (RCMazeEnv)